 Of course, the obvious solution to continuous gossip might seem to be repeatedly running instances of classical, static gossip.
 However, one runs into a variety of problems.
-First, it is hard for processes to synchronize their instances of static gossip, as processes in a dynamic system (e.g., subject to crashes and restarts) may have no knowledge of the global time (and agreeing on the time is non-trivial in such a model).
-Second, rumors may have different sized destination sets, while static gossip typically assumes delivering rumors to everyone.
+First, it is hard for processes to synchronize their instances of static gossip, as processes crash and restart with no knowledge of the global time (and agreeing on the time is non-trivial in such a model).
+This does not necessarily lead to an efficient solution for a variety of reasons.
+First, processes need to synchronize their static gossip procedures; if processes do not have access to a common global clock (which is non-trivial to implement in a crash-restart model) this approach may not succeed.
+In addition, rumors may have different sized destination sets, while static gossip tends to deliver rumors to everyone.

 Continuous gossip can be used as a basic building block for designing distributed services.
-For example, consider implementing a publish-subscribe service in which there are a set of topics, each associated with a group of processes that subscribe to that topic: whenever a message is published, the publisher injects a rumor with the specified group as the set of destinations; different topics may have different deadlines-for example, a topic representing a video stream may have short deadlines, while a topic representing an e-mail listery may have longer deadlines.
-See Section 7 for another possible application.
+For example, consider implementing a publish-subscribe service in which there are a set of topics, each associated with a group of processes that subscribe to that topic: whenever a message is published, the publisher injects a rumor with the specified group as the set of destinations; different topics may have different deadlines-for example, a topic representing a video stream may have short deadlines, while a topic representing an e-mail listerv may have longer deadlines.

 Fault Tolerance.
 The efficiency of gossip is greatly affected by faults.
-The fault-tolerance of gossip protocols has been widely studied in the context of process crashes, link failures, transient disconnections, message omission faults, Byzantine failures, etc. (See, for example, [16, 20, 22].)
+The fault-tolerance of gossip protocols has been widely studied in the context of process crashes, link failures, transient disconnections, message omission faults, Byzantine failures, etc. (See, for example, [16, 20, 21].)
 Here, we focus on a dynamic network in which processes may crash and restart at any time.
 Such networks are particularly challenging since there is no guarantee that any given subset of processes will remain active.
-In fact, we assume no lower bound on the number of active processes; at any given time, all the active processes may crash.
-See Section 7 for discussion of other possible notions of fault tolerance.
+In fact, we assume no lower bound on the number of active processes; at any given time, all the active processes may fail!